cornerstone-consulting/INFIODocs/infio-docs.md

       - Extended Events XML file.

     - For running INFIO Plugin, refer to the [INFIO Plugin Documentation](https://github.com/cornerstone-consulting/INFIODocs/blob/main/infio-plugin.md).
-    - Once collected, users must upload the files to either a designated S3 bucket or the INFIO EC2 instance's INFIO directory.
-Follow the [file upload process here](infio-plugin.md/#uploading-files-to-an-s3-bucket-or-infio-ec2-instances-directory) for detailed instructions.
+    - Once collected, users must upload the files to either a designated S3 bucket for further assessment.

     > Note: If users prefer not to generate the Extended Events XML file using the INFIO plugin, they can instead follow the [SQL Server Profiler Events Guide](https://github.com/cornerstone-consulting/INFIODocs/blob/main/profiler-events-guide.md) to create a Profiler Events XML file and include it in the INFIO assessment.
 The same upload process described above should be followed to transfer the XML file to either the designated S3 bucket or the INFIO EC2 instance’s INFIO directory.

   - **Option 2: All Files Collected by INFIO Tool**:
     - The INFIO plugin collects:
       - This option automates the collection of DDL, DMS Assessor, and Object Dependency input file.
 However, users must manually collect SQL Server Profiler Extended Events from the source SQL Server.
       - INFIO automatically gathers: